 It is perhaps the case of the former, Brittany-based FC Nantes, that is most intriguing in this regard.
 For the eight-time champions of French football have been in something of a liminal place of late, yo-yoing between the top two divisions at frequent intervals, and flattering to deceive during periods of relative stability.

 It would be a tad remiss and short-sighted to suggest that a club the size of FC Nantes may never taste Ligue 1 glory again, but also a blow to the football romantics out there that yearn for a bygone era when football somehow seemed purer and less predictable.
-Yet, as it stands, Northwest France’s sleeping giant is battling against the proverbial tide, unable to escape the purgatorial situation in which it currently find itself.
+Yet, as it stands, Northwest France’s sleeping giant is battling against the proverbial tide, unable to escape the purgatorial situation in which it currently finds itself.

 Of course, it hasn’t always been this way.

 This, let it be said, is the club that once ruled France on two separate occasions in the 1960s and 70s, and whose academy later gave the world notable footballing luminaries such as Marcel Desailly, Didier Deschamps, Claude Makélélé and Christian Karembeu.
 That no less than three out of the aforementioned four went on to lift the trophy for hosts France at World Cup ‘98 says as much about the Pays de la Loire side’s pre-World Cup prestige and grandeur as it does about Les Canaris late 1990s talent conveyor belt.
 There was a time when Nantes’ traditional yellow and green symbolised more than just mid-table mediocrity – it was tied, almost intrinsically, to the famous ‘jeu à la nantaise’ philosophy of pioneering former coach José Arribas.

 Football Club de Nantes was founded on 21 April 1943 by then-president Marcel Saupin, who merged five amateur clubs from the city together.
 The team from the north-west city initially made few waves domestically and spent its first two decades of existence in the relative obscurity of France’s lower leagues.
 Yet, the club celebrated its 20th anniversary in remarkable style – topping Ligue 2 and achieving promotion against perennial second division rivals Sochaux.